Native American Indian Spa Treatments

 505-819-4000

-Inspired by the traditions of Native American people, complemented by the comforting locale of a lush valley, the SháNah Spa and Wellness Center at Bishop’s Lodge Ranch Resort & Spa provides a luxury spa experience that brings body and spirit into harmony.
+Inspired by the traditions of Native American people and complemented by the comforting locale of a lush valley, the SháNah Spa and Wellness Center at Bishop’s Lodge Ranch Resort & Spa provides a luxury spa experience that brings body and spirit into harmony.

-The spa takes its name from the Navajo word for “vitality and energy,” but the Native American traditions incorporated here derive from many American Indian tribes as well as eastern Indian massage techniques.
-Native Americans recognize that humans are part of nature, and wellness is a matter of balance.
-The SháNah Spa offers a natural environment that relaxes the mind and body, and treatments that revitalize the spirit.
+The spa takes its name from the Navajo word “vitality and energy.”
+Still, the Native American traditions incorporated here derive from many American Indian tribes and Eastern Indian massage techniques.
+Native Americans recognize that humans are part of nature and wellness is a matter of balance.
+The SháNah Spa offers a natural environment that relaxes the mind and body and treatments that revitalize the spirit.
 Native American traditions include prayer, various types of massage, the sweat lodge ceremony, and the use of all-natural regional herbs.

 The SháNah Spa incorporates Native American techniques and herbs: Treatment sessions begin with an optional Native American blessing.
 Massage options include the signature Native Stone massage.
-Blue cornmeal is used as an exfoliation in the Purification Polish treatment, and the massage oils contain oils of juniper, lavender, and sage.
+Blue cornmeal is used as an exfoliation in the Purification Polish treatment, and the massage oils contain juniper, lavender, and sage oils.

 Sheraton’s Wild Horse Pass Resort and Spa